 Some of her awards and decorations include the Meritorious Service Medal (6), the Army Commendation Award (6), the Global War on Terrorism Service Medal, the Global War on Terrorism Expeditionary Medal, the Army Service Medal, the Overseas Service Ribbon, the Combat Medical Badge, the Expert Field Medical Badge (Distinguished Honor Graduate), the Order of the Spurs, and SAPA’s Scully Award.

-LTC Duran-Stanton’s skill identifiers are: the 9A Proficiency Designation, AMEDD Acquisition Officer, Inspector General, Tagalog Linguist, Instructor, Defense Strategist, Defense Planner, orthopaedic physician assistant, Medical Research, Development, Test and Evaluation, and Lean Six Sigma Master Black Belt.
+COL Duran-Stanton’s skill identifiers are: the 9A Proficiency Designation, AMEDD Acquisition Officer, Inspector General, Tagalog Linguist, Instructor, Defense Strategist, Defense Planner, orthopaedic physician assistant, Medical Research, Development, Test and Evaluation, and Lean Six Sigma Master Black Belt.
 She is a member of the Acquisition Corps, Order of Military Medical Merit (O2M3), an Iron Majors recipient, and a Distinguished Fellow of the American Academy of Physician Assistants.
-LTC Duran-Stanton was the first physician assistant recipient of the AMSC New Horizon Research Award with multiple publications, podium and poster presentations.
+COL Duran-Stanton was the first physician assistant recipient of the AMSC New Horizon Research Award with multiple publications, podium and poster presentations.
 She was also named as one of the Global100 Most Influential Filipina Women in the World by the Filipina Women’s Network.

 She and her husband have two beautiful children.